senthilkumarm1901/InterviewQuestionsInNLP/neural_nlp_dl_questions.md

-# Questions related to Neural Networks built for NLP Applications
+# Questions related to Neural Networks

 <details> <summary>1.
 What is the advantage of <code>relu</code> over <code>sigmoid</code> activation function in neural network?</summary>
 <br>